marianzburlea/graphql-and-react/notes.md

 | /\<name>/:id |  GET   | Fetch an entity with given id |
 | /\<name>/:id |  PUT   | Updatean entity with given id |
 | /\<name>/:id | DELETE | Deletean entity with given id |

+RESTFul routing tends to get complicated when nesting or you'd want to make more requests to get data.

+A summary of the big issues encountered:

+- nesting API routs
+- making multiple requests
+- oversending (overfetching) data

 ## What it GraphQL